mlepicier/k-link-clustering-algorithm/README.md

 # K-Link Clustering Algorithm

 ## Abstract:
-<p align="justify"> This project consist of implementing a k-link clustering algorithm to optimize allocation of product category amongst a set of harehouses to minimize the splitting of e-commerce orders and lead to logistics cost reduction.
-This has a wide range of <b>different business applications</b> particuliarly in data mining to find patterns from network optimization to market basket-analysis, and in the world of finance for portfolio optimization.
+<p align="justify"> This project consist of implementing a k-link clustering algorithm to optimize allocation of product category amongst a set of warehouses to minimize the splitting of e-commerce orders and lead to logistics cost reduction.
+This has a wide range of <b>different business applications</b> particularly in data mining to find patterns from network optimization to market basket-analysis, and in the world of finance for portfolio optimization.
 This project was conducted from September 2020 to January 2021 as a student at the <b>University of Technology of Troyes</b>.
 Below are a few paragraphs to give you context about the project.</p>

 ## Repository Assets: